 I’m an anthropologist who explores contemporary social issues related to education and health through the analytic lens of language practices.
 My research includes teasing and bullying in schools, childhood obesity, and body image concerns among youth.
 I am currently working on an NSF funded research project that examines how college students create identities and connect with each other through social media as well as the impact of social media use on body image and self-esteem.
 A central goal of this research is to explore ethical and methodological boundaries of conducting participant observation in social media.

-I hold bachelor’s and master’s degrees in English and a doctorate in anthropology from the University of Arizona.
+I received my PhD in anthropology from the University of Arizona.
 Following graduate school, I worked in nonprofit and corporate settings conducting research in the areas of substance abuse, education and poverty, childhood obesity, and school climate.
 I then served for five years as the Director of Scholar Programs at the School for Advanced Research in Santa Fe, New Mexico before returning to Texas State University, my undergraduate alma mater, to accept a faculty position.

 Language, gender, and identity; teasing and gossip practices; childhood obesity and body image; adolescent and emerging adult health; youth and social media; ethnographic and applied research methods; contemporary U.S. and educational research settings